Empty seats cast new shadow on Doha hosting of world champs

 The open-air stadium is air-conditioned, but the marathon and long race walks are being held after midnight through empty streets.

+The IAAF would not comment on the growing reputational damage caused by the empty seats, pushing responsibility on local organizers who issued a statement Monday blaming the poor attendance on a late-night schedule to accommodate global television audiences.
+It also cited Qatar being boycotted by neighbors, including the United Arab Emirates.

+Doha’s hosting has been under question since it was selected by the IAAF in 2014.

-IAAF President Sebastian Coe can’t blame the 2014 decision on predecessor Lamine Diack.
+However, IAAF President Sebastian Coe can’t blame that decision on predecessor Lamine Diack.
 Coe was not only a vice president of the governing body at the time but on the evaluation commission of bidders.

-After the vote, Coe said Qatar “put some incentives on the table” including building tracks around the world.
+Coe said in 2014 that Qatar “put some incentives on the table” including building tracks around the world.
 A year later, Coe was telling British parliamentarians he was unsure if the bid was clean.

 Qatar’s conduct in bidding for the world athletics championships, first unsuccessfully for the 2017 edition, remains under criminal investigation in France.
 A preliminary charge of “active corruption” was filed in May against Nasser Al-Khelaifi, the chairman of the beIN media group who also runs French soccer team Paris Saint-Germain.
 He denies wrongdoing.
 The case focuses on a $3.5 million payment to an IAAF official.